numpy/numpy/doc/neps/nep-0028-website-redesign.rst

    take the least amount of resources initially, however, Sphinx does not have the features we are looking for moving forward such as i18n, responsive design, and a clean, modern look.
+   Note that updating the docs Sphinx theme is likely still a good idea - it's orthogonal to this NEP though.
 2. *Create custom site.* This would take the most amount of resources, and is likely to have additional benefit in comparison to a static site generator.
    All features would be able to be added at the cost of developer time.